cetesse/gptcybertutor/README.md

 python app.py
 ```

 This will start the Flask development server, at `http://127.0.0.1:5000/`.
-Now either host a forwarding address using ngrok or other services to connect deploy application.
+Now either host a forwarding address using ngrok or other services to connect and deploy application.

 ```bash
 ngrok http 5000